 Step-by-step guide to buying a home

-When it comes to choosing a realtor, reputation matters.
-If you decide to use a realtor, ask for recommendations or look online.
+When it comes to choosing an agent, reputation matters.
+Ask for recommendations or look online.
 How well do they know your preferred neighbourhoods?
 Do they understand your lifestyle needs?
-Pick someone you trust and are comfortable with.
+As well, real estate agents must be licensed.
+You can find a professional on the BC Financial Services Authority site to see if an agent is currently licensed.

 If you decide to look for a home on your own, good places to start looking are local newspapers and the internet.
 Online listing websites include REW, Realtor.ca and Realtylink.

-It’s a good idea to get pre-approval for a mortgage before making an offer to purchase.
+It’s a good idea to get “pre-approval” for a mortgage before making an offer to purchase.
 Shop around to get the best terms.
-Our coverage of getting a mortgage has more on what to expect when you meet a lender or broker.
+Our guidance on getting a mortgage has more information on what to expect when you meet a lender or broker.

 Making your offer subject to financing